 - Promote Social and Economic Empowerment: Co-operatives are tools for development and promote social empowerment and economic goals.

-- Understand the Co-operatives Worker Everywhere: Applied appropriately, co-operatives have value to all population groups and for all businesses and services in the public and private sectors.
+- Understand that Co-operatives Work Everywhere: Applied appropriately, co-operatives have value to all population groups and for all businesses and services in the public and private sectors.